15 FAQs people ask when thinking about selling their business

 Alternatively, you may be able to bring in outside investors who have little or no control.
 For example, you could sell non-voting shares which give investors the right to a share of profits but no say in management.
 Similarly, a partnership might bring in a ‘sleeping partner’.

 Selling only part of your investment may in any case leave you with a large degree or even total control.
 For example, as the majority shareholder in a company you would normally be able to appoint and remove directors and so control the company’s strategy.

 Finally, you may wish to sell your business but prevent the new owner from certain actions.
 For example, you might want to protect loyal employees from the threat of being made redundant.
 In circumstances like this, one option is to draw up a separate agreement with the purchaser setting out any restrictions.

 Clearly, any steps you take to retain control may make investing in your business less attractive to an outsider and so reduce the price you are able to achieve.

 11. What are the main pitfalls to avoid?

-It is important to ensure that key employees are kept happy.
-Otherwise, if the potential purchaser realises that he may lose a large part of the workforce following completion, he may be reluctant to go ahead with the acquisition.
+It is important to ensure key employees are kept happy.
+Otherwise, if the potential purchaser realises they may lose a large part of the workforce following completion, they may be reluctant to go ahead with the acquisition.
 Employees may feel mistreated if they do not feel involved in the process or do not receive part of the sale proceeds.
 Conversely, if they receive a windfall payment they might feel there is no longer any reason to stay.
 At the same time, employees may resist and resent any change in strategy brought about by the involvement of a new investor and may be anxious about a new investor.
-It will be necessary to work with the potential purchaser to avoid this situation, impressing on the employees any benefits of the acquisition which there could be such as increased benefits and job security.
+It will be necessary to work with the potential purchaser to avoid this situation, impressing on the employees the benefits of the acquisition, such as increased job security and salary.

 Any withdrawal of capital from the business must be carefully analysed.
 Leaving the business undercapitalised could be disastrous.